terrywbrady/dspace-on-codenvy/README.md

   - How effective is Codenvy for PR testing/evaluation?
 - Package DSpace workspace configurations for sharing
 - Understand Codenvy team account costs and features
+  - I sent a request to the vendor asking for more pricing information, but I have not received a response
 - In the dockerfile, Create a stable install dir that does not reside in ~
+  - or figure out how to get more space available

 ## Unexpected behaviors